tjohann/ambient_tracking_with_raspi/README.md

 [Related links](Documentation/links.md).

-The basic user interface are make targets, which then start the corresponding scripts or directly actvivate something:
+The basic user interface are make targets, which then start the corresponding scripts or directly activate something:

 	+-----------------------------------------------------------+
 	|                                                           |